 Number of participants

-10-20 participant/course, a minimum of 4 participants.
+10-20 participants/course, a minimum of 4 participants.
 Priority will be given to participate with a long term cleanroom using plan.

 Day 1: Full day lectures.